 There are many ways to preserve carrots.
 You can can them, dry them, freeze carrot soup, store them in a root cellar, leave them in the ground if the weather is cool enough, or freeze them diced or shredded.

+I made some carrot soup to freeze.
 I left some carrots for us to eat fresh or cook with, and the rest I shredded, blanched and froze because I make a carrot cake almost every month.

-Here is How to Freeze Shredded Carrots…
+How to Freeze Shredded Carrots…

-However, if you are going to leave your carrots in the freezer for a longer period, you will have to blanch them to stop the enzyme action and prevent food poisoning.
+However, if you’re going to leave your carrots in the freezer for a longer period, you will have to blanch them to stop the enzyme action and prevent food poisoning.